-Starbucks ain’t got nothin on this protein packed faux Mocha Frappuccino!
+Starbucks ain’t got nothing on this protein-packed faux Mocha Frappuccino!
 Haha, just teasing but a lot of times I try to spice up my protein shakes to make them taste more like a treat and this one really hit the spot.
 I love stopping at Starbucks.
 I really love it.
 I use my Starbucks app more than I’d like to admit, and my husband hates how much I spend there.
 If the kids fall asleep in the car, my absolute favorite thing to do is to run through the Starbucks drive through and pick up an iced coffee as a special treat to myself.
 Here’s a picture I posted on Instagram (@nataliehodson1) the other day showing how excited I was to get 5 minutes to myself when both kids fell asleep in the car.

 The problem is, one Starbucks Frappuccino has 400 calories, 64g of carbs (50g of sugar!), 15g of fat, and only 5g of protein.
 Yikes!
 That’s a fourth of my daily carb intake in just one drink and way more sugar than I aim to get all day.
 Yesterday I decided to get a little creative and try to recreate a healthier version of my favorite Starbucks Mocha Frappuccino in my own kitchen.